Statement of Corporate Governance

 • An ongoing assessment to identify, evaluate and manage business risks;

-• Management structure with clearly de ned responsibilities and authority limits;
+• A Management structure with clearly defined responsibilities and authority limits;

 • A comprehensive process of reporting financial results to the Board;